 Any words of wisdom for aspiring writers?

-1) Help each other out.
-So many writers seem to view this profession as a grudge match to the death, but it doesn’t have to be that way.
-I got my start because of friends who passed my name along to other friends.
-“I know you’re looking for new writers; here’s a new writer.”
+Help each other out.
+So many writers seem to view this profession as a grudge match, but it doesn’t have to be that way.
+I got my start because of friends who passed my name along to their friends.
+Like, “I know you’re looking for new writers; here’s a new writer.”
 Return the favor.
+Or pay it forward.